realityforge/gwt-appcache/README.md

 -----------------------------------------

 The removeCache() method does not work under Safari as Safari does not sent cookies down with request for manifest.
-Maybe attempt alternative mechanisms such as manifest url via Document.get().getDocumentElement().setAttribute( "manifest", ... );
-and adding a query parameter on to it?
+No browser supports changing the manifest attribute on the document thus limiting the ability to support this feature in Safari.

 Appendix
 --------